-- Tues.
+Tues.
 Apr.
-21 Environmental Movement Discussion of all related readings & films READING: - Stradling, ed., The Environmental Moment, pp. 106-137
+18 Environmental Movement - Discussion of all related readings & films READING:

+• Stradling, ed., The Environmental Moment, pp. 106-137 (Is Catastrophe Coming?)

-ASSIGNMENT due by 12:30 p.m. before class, posted to HuskyCT.
+ASSIGNMENT due before class, posted to HuskyCT.

 • One-page Reading Response.
 Topic: Using any class sources thus far, discuss evidence in Soylent Green that this film was produced as a reaction to the environmental movement.